quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Sequence Number field, since this field allows ACK_FREQUENCY frames to be processed out of order.
 A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is not greater than the largest processed thus far.

-An endpoint will have committed a `max_ack_delay` value to the peer, which specifies the maximum amount of time by which the endpoint will delay sending acknowledgments.
-When the endpoint receives an ACK_FREQUENCY frame, it MUST update this maximum time to the value proposed by the peer in the Request Max Ack Delay field.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}